Virginia Company of London: Founding

 Investors in the Virginia Company hoped to profit from the natural resources of the New World.
-In 1606 Captain Bartholomew Gosnold obtained of King James I a charter for two companies.
-The first, the Virginia Company of London (now known generally as the "London Company"), covered what are now Maryland, Virginia and Carolina, between latitude 34° and latitude 41° north.
+In 1606 Captain Bartholomew Gosnold obtained from King James I a charter for two companies.
+The first, the Virginia Company of London (now known generally as the "Virginia Company of London"), covered what is now Maryland, Virginia and Carolina, between latitude 34° and latitude 41° north.
 Gosnold's principal backers were Sir Thomas Gates, Sir George Somers, Edward Wingfield and Richard Hakluyt.

-The second company, the Plymouth Company of London (today known as the "Plymouth Company"), was empowered to settle as far as 45° North, encompassing what are present day Pennsylvania, New Jersey, New York, and New England.
+The second company, the Plymouth Company of London (today known as the "Plymouth Company"), was empowered to settle as far as 45° North, encompassing what is present-day Pennsylvania, New Jersey, New York, and New England.

 The company paid all the costs of establishing each colony, and in return controlled all land and resources there, requiring all settlers to work for the company.

 The first leader of the Virginia Company in England was its treasurer, Sir Thomas Smythe, who arranged the 1609 charter.
 He had been governor of the East India Company since 1603 and continued with one break until 1620.

 In an extensive publicity campaign, Wingfield, Gosnold and a few others, circulated pamphlets, plays, sermons and broadsides throughout England to raise interest in New World investments.
 Investors could buy stock individually or in groups.
 Almost 1,700 people purchased shares, including men of different occupations and classes, wealthy women, and representatives of institutions such as trade guilds, towns and cities.
 Proceeds from the sale of stock were used to help finance the costs of establishing overseas settlements, including paying for ships and supplies and recruiting and outfitting laborers.
 A single share of stock in the Virginia Company cost 12 pounds 10 shillings, the equivalent of more than six months' wages for an ordinary working man.

 The largest single investor was Thomas West, Lord de la Warre, who served as the first governor of Virginia between 1610 and 1618.
 (The English colonists named the Delaware River and Native American Lenape tribe, called the Delaware Indians, after him.)

-The business of the company was the settlement of the Virginia colony, supported by a labour force of voluntary transportees under the customary indenture system.
+The business of the company was the settlement of the Virginia colony, supported by a labor force of voluntary transportees under the customary indenture system.
 In exchange for 7 years of labor for the company, the company provided passage, food, protection, and land ownership (if the worker survived).